thepigeongenerator/mcaselector-lite/docs/dev/styleref.md

 - typedefs are discouraged
 - snake_case is used for all user-defined symbols.
 Macros are often all-uppercase, same goes for enums and other types of compile-time constants.
 - tabs are used for indentation, spaces are used for alignment.
-- British spelling is preferred, but not enforced.
-What is enforced is that British variants of the symbols are available.
+- British spelling is (generally) preferred, but not enforced.
 - commits should attempt to convey clearly what is being changed, for the sanity of the maintainer(s).